Circuit Technology Center

 Reworking an Internal Connection at a Via Hole

-This procedure was used to modify a batch of circuit boards that had a signal error at a via hole location.
+This procedure was used to modify a batch of circuit boards with a signal error at a via-hole location.
 A via hole on this multilayer circuit board was mistakenly connected to layer nine when it should have been connected to layer 15.

-This is genuine micro-surgery, but in the hands of skilled and trained technicians, it can be done reliably.
+This is genuine micro-surgery, but it can be done reliably in the hands of skilled and trained technicians.

 Here is how we do it.